 George Frederick Kunz, in his famous book The Curious Lore of Precious Stones tells the story of a famous moonstone that allegedly displayed a white point that changed shape and size in accordance with the waxing and waning of the moon.

 In many cultures, moonstone is strongly associated with love.
 It is a highly prized gift for lovers as it is thought to arouse tender passion.
 Lovers who possess a moonstone are said to be able to foretell their future life together.
-One legend is that two people wearing moonstone will fall passionately in love when the moon is high.
+According to one legend, two people wearing moonstone will fall passionately in love when the moon is high.

 Many cultures have believed the moonstone to be a calming, healing stone.
 Due to its feminine associations it has also been said to increase a woman's fertility.

-Moonstone is associated with all goddesses, but especially the Moon goddesses.
-In Europe, moonstone is considered the birthstone for June, although in the United States it shares that distinction with alexandrite and pearl.
+Moonstone is associated with all goddesses, but especially the moon goddesses.
+In Europe, moonstone is considered to be the birthstone for June, although in the United States it shares that distinction with alexandrite and pearl.
 Moonstone is an accepted gem for the 13th wedding anniversary.

-In general, the energy of moonstone is balancing, introspective and reflective.
+In general, the energy of moonstone is thought to be balancing, introspective and reflective.
 It is a stone for wishing and hoping as well as a stone for embracing the cycles of change.
 Moonstone is a stone for feeling and understanding via intuition and emotional thoughts rather than intellectual reasoning.
-It brings flashes of insight, and stimulates intuitive recognition and helps in applying intuitive knowledge in a practical sense.
+It is said to bring flashes of insight and stimulate intuitive recognition, helping in the application of intuitive knowledge.